General equilibrium theory: Overview

 Broadly speaking, general equilibrium tries to give an understanding of the whole economy using a "bottom-up" approach, starting with individual markets and agents.
 Therefore, general equilibrium theory has traditionally been classified as part of microeconomics.
 The difference is not as clear as it used to be, since much of modern macroeconomics has emphasized microeconomic foundations, and has constructed general equilibrium models of macroeconomic fluctuations.
 General equilibrium macroeconomic models usually have a simplified structure that only incorporates a few markets, like a "goods market" and a "financial market".
 In contrast, general equilibrium models in the microeconomic tradition typically involve a multitude of different goods markets.
 They are usually complex and require computers to calculate numerical solutions.

-In a market system the prices and production of all goods, including the price of money and interest, are interrelated.
-A change in the price of one good, say bread, may affect another price, such as bakers' wages.
-If bakers don't differ in tastes from others, the demand for bread might be affected by a change in bakers' wages, with a consequent effect on the price of bread.
+In a market system the prices and production of all goods, including the price of money and interest, are interrelated: a change in the price of one good may affect the price of another good.
 Calculating the equilibrium price of just one good, in theory, requires an analysis that accounts for all of the millions of different goods that are available.
 It is often assumed that agents are price takers, and under that assumption two common notions of equilibrium exist: Walrasian, or competitive equilibrium, and its generalization: a price equilibrium with transfers.

+Friedrich Hayek's influential essay "The Use of Knowledge in Society" (1945) articulated what scholars have since identified as a fundamental challenge to the informational assumptions underlying general equilibrium theory.
+Hayek argued that economic knowledge is inherently dispersed across countless individuals and often exists in tacit, context-specific forms that cannot be aggregated or centralized.
+This posed a problem for some models, whether Walrasian equilibrium theory or centralized economic planning, that presumes complete information or the possibility of gathering all relevant data in one place.

+Hayek proposed that market prices serve as decentralized information signals, distilling complex local knowledge about preferences, resources, and opportunities into summary statistics that coordinate economic decisions across society without requiring centralized knowledge or direction.
+While predating the full Arrow-Debreu formalization (1954), Hayek's essay has been interpreted by subsequent economists both as a critique of the informational feasibility of perfect-information equilibrium models and as an explanation of how real-world market processes achieve coordination through price mechanisms despite pervasive ignorance and uncertainty.
+This perspective emphasizes economic processes and discovery over static equilibrium states.